Terms and Conditions

 2.3.4. use the Services and/or Documentation to provide services to third parties; or

-2.3.6. attempt to obtain, or assist third parties in obtaining, access to the Services and/or Documentation, other than as provided under this clause 2; and
+2.3.6. attempt to obtain, or assist third parties in obtaining, access to the Services and/or Documentation, other than as provided under this Section 2; and

 2.4.
 The Customer shall use all reasonable endeavours to prevent any unauthorised access to, or use of, the Services and/or the Documentation and, in the event of any such unauthorised access or use, promptly notify CCG.

 2.5.
-The rights provided under this clause 2 are granted to the Customer only, and shall not be considered granted to any subsidiary or holding company of the Customer.
+The rights provided under this Section 2 are granted to the Customer only, and shall not be considered granted to any subsidiary or holding company of the Customer.

 2.6.
 CCG shall, during the Subscription Term, provide the Services and make available the Documentation to the Customer on and subject to the terms of these Terms and Conditions.